If you need urgent mental health support

 Here are some ways you can manage and reduce stress:

-• maintain a healthy work-life balance, make time for family and friends and activities you enjoy
+• maintain a healthy work-life balance – make time for family, friends and activities you enjoy

-• exercise regularly to help boost your energy levels and improve stamina
+• get regular exercise to help boost your energy levels

-• maintain a healthy lifestyle by eating healthy and getting enough sleep
+• maintain a healthy lifestyle – eat good food and get enough sleep

-• learn to say ‘no’ so you don’t over commit yourself
+• don’t overcommit – learn to say ‘no’

 • plan events ahead of time, so you know what’s coming up